d18c7db/Gauntlet_FPGA/readme.md

 The project files are under `rtl/boards/miSTer` and are setup for Quartus 17
 *WARNING:* some MiSTer files in `sys` have been customized to allow the project to fully synthesize without errors due to the fitter being unable to fully place all memories.

-At this stage only Gauntlet can be played on MiSTer due to the ROM sizes only just barely fitting in FPGA bram, perhaps with more effort the ROMs can be placed in external memory.
+At this stage only the ROMs for Gauntlet can fit inside the MiSTer FPGA but development effort is being made to place the ROMs in external SDRAM memory to that Gauntlet II and Vidicators part II can be played also.